This post may contain affiliate links. Please read our disclosure policy.

 The batter at this point will be relatively pourable, and smooth except for the shredded zucchini that hasn't been pureed.
 It will also be light green in color.

-All that's left is to mix in the chocolate chips tossed in some of the dry ingredients, transfer the batter to a greased, lined standard loaf pan, and top with more chocolate chips.
+Mix in the chocolate chips tossed in some of the dry ingredients, transfer the raw zucchini bread batter to a greased, lined standard loaf pan, and top with more chocolate chips.
 Bake until a toothpick inserted in the center comes out mostly clean, maybe with a few moist crumbs attached.

 This bread doesn't burn especially easy, so don't worry too much about overbaking itโunless you're using a dark colored loaf pan that attracts more heat than we'd like.
-Be sure it's baked completely or it will collapse as it cools.
+Be sure it's baked completely or like most under-baked baked goods it will collapse as it cools.
+Allow it to cool for a bit in the pan and then transfer the bread to a wire rack to cool completely.

 Don't skip pureeing some of the zucchini